 Use the PRNTR submenu to specify the type of printer connected to the Model DF868.
-To set up a printer, refer to Figure A-7 in Appendix A, Menu Maps, and complete the following steps:
+To set up a printer, refer to Figure A-5 on page A-5, and complete the following steps:

 IMPORTANT: A printer must be properly set up before proceeding to any of the other sections in this chapter.